kelveny/mockcompose/README.md

 # mockcompose

+`mockcompose` was originally built to address a Go anti-pattern use case scenario.
+To be exact, the example can be described with following Java example:

-It seems to be quite difficult in Go to do something which is relatively easy in other object oriented languages.
-For example, in Java, we can mix real method call with mocked sibling method calls like this:
+in Java, we can mix real method call with mocked sibling method calls like this:
 ```java
 FooService fooService = PowerMockito.mock(FooService.class);
 PowerMockito.doCallRealMethod().when(fooService).SomeFooMethod());
 ```
 In the example, SomeFooMethod() will be called to run real implementation code, while any sibling method that SomeFooMethod() calls will be taken from the mocked version.
-This ability can give us fine-grained control in unit testing.
+This ability can give us fine-grained control in unit testing, in world of Object Oriented languages.

-Without such granularity control, we sometimes have to rely heavily on end to end integration tests for Go class implementation.
-The integration test approach involves a lot of effort to bring up either real or simulated runtime with third-party dependencies, it is also hard and tedious to perform fault injections.

-## Solution
-[mockery](https://github.com/vektra/mockery) is a very nice tool that allows developers to generate mocking interface implementation in Go, however, it is not enough to satisfy the requriements mentioned above. `mockcompose` can be used to fill the gap, it generates mocking implementation for Go classes, interfaces and functions.
+Go is a first-class function programming language, Go best practices prefer small interfaces, in the extreme side of the spectrum, per-function interface would eliminate the needs of such usage pattern to be supported at all in mocking.
+This might be the reason why most Go mocking tools support only interface mocking.

+Nevertheless, if you ever come to here, you may be struggling in balancing the ideal world and practical world, try `mockcompose` to solve your immediate needs and you are recommended to follow Go best practices to refactor your code later, to avoid Go anti-pattern as mentioned above if possible.

+`mockcompose` also supports generating [mockery](https://github.com/vektra/mockery) compatible code for Go interfaces and regular functions, which could pave the way for your code to evolve into ideal shape.

+Note: Go class here refers to `Go struct` with functions that take receiver objects of the `struct` type.

 ## Install
 ```